EpiphanySoft/assertly-sinon/docs/words/calledOn.md

 **`calledOn(obj)`**

-This assertion checks that the spy method's `this` reference was `obj`:
+This assertion checks that the spy or spyCall method received a particular `this` reference.

+For example:

     expect(spyOrCall).to.be.calledOn(obj);